onflow/flow-public-key-indexer/README.md

 `KEYIDX_IGNOREREVOKED` default: true
 <br>Ignroe Revoked: tells the cadenc escript to ignore public keys that have been revoked.
 These keys will not be indexed</br>

-`KEYIDX_CONCURRENCLIENTS` default: 2
-<br>Concurrent Clients: number of clients to spin up when bulk loading or incremental data loading</br>

 `KEYIDX_WAITNUMBLOCKS` default: 500
 <br>Wait Num Blocks: number of blocks to wait before running an incremental data load</br>